acdha/restful-bag-server/RESTful Bag Store.rst

         Server returns 201 pointing to the new bag's location

-        Servers must return 409 Conflict if the ID is already in use
+        Servers *MUST* return 409 Conflict if the ID is already in use

     #.
 Client PUTs ``bagit.txt`` and ``bag-info.txt``